CRM Definition –

 Within the CRM definition, four forms of CRM can be distinguished:

-- Analytical CRM: evaluates the data from the operative business.
+evaluates the data from the operating business.
 This evaluation takes place on the basis of KPIs (Key Performance Indicators) in order to analyze and interpret the requirements placed on the products.
 The analytical CRM also includes the components collection, system integration as well as data warehouse and evaluation routines such as data mining or OLAP.

-- Operational CRM: This uses the supporting function of the Customer Relationship Management system for the departments to initiate contacts and maintain customer relationships.
+in this case, the supporting function of the customer relationship management system is used for the departments to initiate contacts and maintain the customer relationship.
 At the same time, after the CRM definition, customer-relevant data is continuously collected and collected in operative CRM so that it can be processed in analytical CRM.

-- Collaborative CRM: as the name suggests, this form of customer relationship management deals with collaboration.
-This happens on the one hand within the company, but on the other hand also with external partners.
+this form of customer relationship management deals with cooperation, as the name suggests.
+This is done on the one hand within the company, but on the other hand also with external partners.
 This makes collaborative CRM used throughout the CRM process.

 Strategies – also part of the CRM definition

 With the CRM strategy, the management and the internal CRM team develop the targets and objectives based on customer and market requirements.

 Examples of possible strategies are:

 - Uncovering & benefiting from market potentials (turnover/costs)